 IWA is inviting proposals for technical papers and workshops/learning sessions related to the themes and topics listed below.

 A technical paper is a scientific abstract that summarizes these issues.
 Presenting is a valuable opportunity to meet members of the community of world-leading water professionals.
+It could be presented as an oral presentation or displayed as a poster.

 Why submitting a technical paper?